primus-labs/por-demo/client/README.md

 - **Asset disclosure scope**, defining the level of reserve detail that will be visible to your users
 - **Verification frequency**, specifying how often the client program executes the verification process

-## What we Deliver
+## What We Deliver

 Once the customized program is built, we will deliver the following components:

 1. **Client-side program**
-   - Distributed via the npm repository
+   - Distributed via the docker-based deployment
-   - Docker-based deployment is also supported if required
 2. **Authentication parameters**, including:
    - **User Token**: Identifies your organization on the Primus side (one client corresponds to one user token)
    - **Project ID**: Used to associate each off-chain reserves program with its corresponding public explorer page